-The Bharatpur Bird Sanctuary is located inside the Keoladeo National Park.
+The Bharatpur National Park is located inside the land formally known as Keoladeo National Park.
 You may hear locals referring to Keolado as Ghana National Park, as that is its local name.
 The bird sanctuary and national park span eleven square miles on the south side of the city center.
 Every taxi and rickshaw driver will know the entrance, which is about ten minutes by foot from the “Saara Circle” roundabout and the cluster of nearby hotels, guesthouses and restaurants.

-What are the prices and opening hours of Keoladeo National Park?
+What are the prices and opening hours of Bharatpur National Park?

 The park is open daily from sunrise to sunset.
 You can always find the current opening times by doing a Google search for “Bharatpur sunrise time” and “Bharatpur sunset time”.
 At the time of my visit in mid-October, the gates opened at 6:30 am.

 Ticket prices are clearly posted at the gate.
 Currently, the rate is 91 INR for Indians and 571 INR for foreign tourists.
 Unfortunately, the ticket only allows a single entry, so you can’t enter Keoladeo National Park in the morning, leave for lunch and then return in the evening.
 Personally, I spent four hours in the park, from 6:30 am to 10:30 am, before it got uncomfortably hot and I decided to leave.

 How can I get around Bharatpur National Park?